-- A. For all LI Light Industrial zoned property within the area bounded on the north by 2nd Street SE/Highway 101, on the south by 6th Street SE, on the west by Elmira Avenue SE, on the east by Grand Avenue SE, or the extended rights-ofway of those streets, no land uses are "Permitted uses."
+- A. For all LI Light Industrial zoned property within the area bounded on the north by 2nd Street SE/Highway 101, on the south by 6th Street SE, on the west by Elmira Avenue SE, on the east by Grand Avenue SE, or the extended rights-of- way of those streets, no land uses are "Permitted uses."
 Within this area, all uses listed as "Permitted uses" or "Conditional uses" in the LI zone shall be "Conditional uses."
-Such uses, individually or in combination, and their accessory uses, may be allowed in accordance with Chapter 17.92 and the provisions of this ordinance. - B. In the LI zone, except as provided in 17.52.020.A above, the following uses are permitted outright provided all other requirements of this title are met: - 1.
-Manufacturing, processing and fabricating which is conducted solely in enclosed buildings which will not cause or result in: - a.
+Such uses, individually or in combination, and their accessory uses, may be allowed in accordance with Chapter 17.92 and the provisions of this ordinance. - B. In the LI zone, except as provided in 17.52.020.A above, the following uses are permitted outright provided all other requirements of this title are met: - Manufacturing, processing and fabricating which is conducted solely in enclosed buildings which will not cause or result in: - a.
 Dissemination of noise, vibration, odor, dust, smoke, gas or fumes beyond the boundaries of the building, - b.
 Hazard of fire or explosion, or other physical hazard, - c.
 Radiation or interference with radio or television reception in adjacent areas, - d.
 Excessive traffic either in number or size of vehicles through any adjacent residential zone; - 2.
 Dairy product or cranberry processing or storage; - 3.
 Warehousing; - 4.
 Public utilities, including service structures. - 5.
 Self-storage units and facilities.

-In the LI zone, the following uses individually or in combination, and their accessory uses may be allowed in accordance with Chapter 17.92 and the provisions of this ordinance: A. Single- or two-family dwelling, including mobile or manufactured homes;
+In the LI zone, the following uses individually or in combination, and their accessory uses may be allowed in accordance with Chapter 17.92 and the provisions of this ordinance:

+A. Single- or two-family dwelling, including mobile or manufactured homes;

-- B. Public utility or service building; - C. Government building or use; - D. Other manufacturing or processing activities; - E. Retail trade establishments such as food, drug, hardware, furniture, florist, appliance, gift, clothing, novelty, department or general merchandise store; - F. Business or professional office, including real estate. - G. Personal and business services such as office supplies, barber, tailoring, printing, laundry (including self-service) or dry cleaning shop; - H. Mortuary or funeral home; - I. Eating and drinking establishment; - J. Drive-up uses, in accordance with Section 17.92.090(I); - K. Specialty or art shop or store; - L. Grocery store; - M. Automobile services, repair and sale; - N. Sales, service or repair of machinery, trailers, mobile and manufactured homes, farm and marine equipment; - O. Building materials sales and services; - P. Hotels and motels; - Q. Plumbing, electrical, painting or carpentry storage, sales or contracting; - R. Indoor recreational establishment.
+- B. Public utility or service building; - C. Government building or use; - D. Other manufacturing or processing activities; - E. Retail trade establishments such as food, drug, hardware, furniture, florist, appliance, gift, clothing, novelty, department or general merchandise store; - F. Business or professional office, including real estate. - G. Personal and business services such as office supplies, barber, tailoring, printing, laundry (including self-service) or dry-cleaning shop; - H. Mortuary or funeral home; - I. Eating and drinking establishment; - J. Drive-up uses, in accordance with Section 17.92.090(I); - K. Specialty or art shop or store; - L. Grocery store; - M. Automobile services, repair and sale; - N. Sales, service or repair of machinery, trailers, mobile and manufactured homes, farm and marine equipment; - O. Building materials sales and services; - P. Hotels and motels; - Q. Plumbing, electrical, painting or carpentry storage, sales or contracting; - R. Indoor recreational establishment.
 (Ord.
-1336 § 4.620, 1994) - S. "Live/Work/Sell Residential" as defined in Section 16.42.010 DEFINITIONS - T. Museums, galleries, and parks and recreation facilities.
+1336 § 4.620, 1994) - S. "Live/Work/Sell Residential" as defined in Section 16.42.010 DEFINITIONS - T. Museums, galleries, and parks and recreation facilities. - U. A "Residential Care Facility" shall be a Conditional Use on the property described as the southern 42 feet of lots 1, 2 and 3; all of lots 4,5,6,7 and 8; and the portions of all vacated portions of alleys and rights-of-way therein; located in Block 8 of the Woolen Mill Addition to Bandon.

-- A. For all new uses or structures or exterior alterations of existing structures in the LI zone the developer shall be required to gain approval from the planning commission during a land use review in public session regarding all requirements of this title; - B. The dedication of additional street width may be required when an officially adopted street plan or the nature of the proposed development indicates the need for additional width. - 17.52.050 Signs.
+- A. For all new uses or structures or exterior alterations of existing structures in the LI zone the developer shall be required to gain approval from the planning commission during a land use review in public session regarding all requirements of this title; - B. The dedication of additional street width may be required when an officially adopted street plan or the nature of the proposed development indicates the need for additional width.